Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education: Experiments and Results

 To effectively integrate the text and EV modalities, we first investigated the performance of standard multi-head cross-attention mechanisms, a common approach for multimodal fusion.
 As shown in Figure~\ref{fig:fusion_comparison}, even the most effective configuration of these attention models offered only a slight improvement over the simple concatenation baseline.
 This modest outcome motivated our exploration of more tailored fusion strategies.
-Consequently, we developed and evaluated our advanced fusion mechanisms: Symmetric Cross-Modal Enhancement (SCME) and Asymmetric Cross-Modal Enhancement (ACME) (with ACME's design detailed in Section~\ref{sec:fusion}).
+Consequently, we developed and evaluated our advanced fusion mechanisms: Symmetric Cross-Modal Enhancement (SCME) and Asymmetric Cross-Modal Enhancement (ACME).
+The design of the ACME mechanism is detailed in Section~\ref{sec:fusion}.
 In stark contrast, while SCME demonstrated further improvement, our ACME approach achieved significantly superior performance, reaching 77.12\% accuracy.
-This result clearly outperformed both the baseline and all tested attention-based models (see Figure~\ref{fig:fusion_comparison}), thus validating this new direction.
+This result clearly outperformed both the baseline and all tested attention-based models, thus validating this new direction.